awvalenti/bauhinia/nitida/README.md

           reporting your experience.
 1. From the [releases page](https://github.com/awvalenti/bauhinia/releases),
   download the latest nitida JAR file.
-1. To run nitida...
+1. To run nitida version x.y.z (replace x.y.z with your version number, e.g., 0.1.0)...
+   - ...on window mode:
-   - ...on window mode, double-click the downloaded JAR file.
-A window should open.
-If it doesn't, try right-clicking the file and selecting ```Open With > Java Runtime``` or similar.
-If it still doesn't work, try via terminal:
+     - Depending on your operating system and configurations, simply double-clicking the downloaded JAR file may be enough.
+On Linux, you might need to add execution permission to the file (```chmod +x nitida-x.y.z.jar```) and/or right-clicking the file and selecting ```Open With > Java Runtime``` or similar.
+     - If none of the above worked, try running via terminal:
-     ```java -jar nitida-x.y.z.jar```, where ```x.y.z``` is the app version.
+       ```java -jar nitida-x.y.z.jar```.
+   - ...on console mode:
-   - ...on console mode, run on a terminal: ```java -jar nitida-x.y.z.jar --console```,
+      - Run on a terminal: ```java -jar nitida-x.y.z.jar --console```.
-     where ```x.y.z``` is the app version.
 1. A connection attempt should start automatically.
+If you are using Linux,
-On Linux, press buttons 1 + 2
-  simultaneously to make the Wii Remote discoverable.
-On Windows, it should
+   press buttons 1 + 2 simultaneously to make the Wii Remote discoverable.
-  already be discoverable if previously paired as explained above.
+   If you are on Windows, it should already be discoverable if previously paired
+   as explained above.

 ## Development
 You are welcome to submit suggestions and bugs!
 Please [open an issue](../../../issues)